WANTED: Woman accused of conning store clerk into giving refund for stolen goods

 Disclaimer: All persons are presumed innocent until proven guilty.

 TANGIPAHOA PARISH, La.
-(WGNO) — The Tangipahoa Parish Sheriff’s Office is searching for a woman they say stole medication from a Dollar General and tried to get her money back for it.
+(WGNO) — The Tangipahoa Parish Sheriff’s Office is searching for a woman accused of stealing medication from a Dollar General and trying to get her money back for it.

-According to Chief Jimmy Travis, on May 21 the woman reportedly conned her way into being refunded for items previously stolen from the store on Wardline Road.
+According to Chief Jimmy Travis, on May 21, the woman conned her way into being refunded for items previously stolen from the store on Wardline Road.

 The wanted subject is described as a woman with long black hair who was last seen wearing a maroon shirt and black pants.